-Learn how to read your income statement, balance sheet, and cash flow report — and what they reveal about your business’s financial health.
+Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

-Turning Your Numbers Into a Story You Can Trust
+Turning Your Numbers Into Information You Can Trust

-Picture this: it’s late on a Friday, and you finally open that email from your bookkeeper — the one with your small business financial statements attached.
-You scroll through your income statement, glance at your balance sheet, and wonder, “What do these numbers actually say about my business?”
+Picture this: it’s late on a Friday, and you finally open that email from your bookkeeper, the one with last month’s financial statements attached… You scroll through your income statement, take a peek at your balance sheet, and wonder, “What do these numbers actually say about my business?”

 If that sounds familiar, you’re in good company.
-Most business owners didn’t start their company because they love accounting reports — they started it because they’re great at what they do.
+Most business owners didn’t start their company because they love accounting reports, they started it because they’re great at what they do.
+I have a saying, “Plumbers plumb houses.”
 But somewhere along the way, those financial statements started feeling like a foreign language.

-Here’s the truth: your financial statements tell your business’s story in numbers.
-Each line reveals what’s working, what needs attention, and where your next opportunity might be hiding.
-When you understand your income statement, balance sheet, and cash flow report, you stop reacting to financial surprises and start leading with confidence.
+Your financial statements tell your business’s story in numbers.
+Each line shows what’s working, what needs attention, and where your next opportunity is hiding.
+When you understand your income statement, balance sheet, and cash flow statement, you stop reacting to financial surprises and start running your business with confidence.
+The game slows down and you’re able to think ahead.

-This guide will walk you through each of the three key financial statements — what they mean, how they connect, and how to use them to make smart, informed decisions.
+This guide will walk you through each of the three key financial statements, what they mean, how they’re connected, and how to use them to make smart, informed decisions.
 By the end, you’ll know exactly how to turn your numbers into insights that drive growth, stability, and peace of mind.

 What Are Financial Statements (and Why They Matter)

-Financial statements show how your business is performing and where it’s heading.
+Financial statements show how your business is performing, where it’s been, and where it’s going.
 They answer three simple questions:

-• Balance Sheet: What do we own, owe, and keep as equity?
+- Balance Sheet: What do we own, owe, and how much equity am I building?

-• Cash Flow Statement: Where is our cash coming from — and where is it going?
+- Cash Flow Statement: How is money coming into my business, and how is it leaving?

-Each report has a different purpose, but together they give you a complete view of your financial health.
-These statements are the ones that your lender is most likely to ask for first when you’re looking to increase your credit or get a loan.
+Each report has a different purpose, and together they give you a complete view of your financial health.
+These statements are the ones that your bank is most likely to ask for first when you’re looking to increase your line of credit or get a loan.

 Whether the question is about buying new equipment, taking a vacation, or giving out pay raises, your financials answer the question “Can we afford to do that?”